Bitcoin-ABC/bitcoin-abc/README.md

 the world.
 This is a civilization-changing technology which will dramatically increase human flourishing, freedom, and prosperity.
-The project aims to achieve this goal by implementing a series of optimizations and protocol upgrades that will enable peer-to-peer digital cash to succeed at mankind scale.
+The project aims to achieve this goal by implementing a series of optimizations and protocol upgrades that will enable peer-to-peer digital cash to succeed at mankind's scale.

 What is eCash?
 ---------------------